 In most cases the US tax obligation is “only” a matter of filing paperwork.
 We see a very small percentage where the US tax law and local tax law lead to a conflict of potential double taxation.
 Double taxation means that you’re being taxed twice on the same income.
 Unfortunately it is not considered double taxation if your country doesn’t tax you on certain income while the US does.

 If you think you’re being double taxed please let us know and we can help you apply with the proper government authorities who in turn can communicate with the US tax authorities potentially cancel out taxation from the US .
 (We only disclose information to the authorities with your express permission).

-We will also keep on actively informing the media and politicians in 2017 to encourage further improvements.
-As always if you have any questions feel free to call or email.
-Also if you’re already filing your taxes elsewhere, we’re glad to help.
+As always if you have any other questions feel free to call or email.
+Regardless if you’re not filing or are already filing your taxes (elsewhere), we’re glad to help.

 Understanding the US tax system, the obligations, and all the additional terms can be difficult.
 Especially if one lives outside of America.
 Is your question not answered?
 Contact us.

 U.S. citizens and resident aliens who live abroad are generally required to file a federal income tax return and pay taxes on their worldwide income.Read more... about Who is required to file taxes in the US?

 Yes, US citizens are required to file taxes on their worldwide income, regardless of where they are living.Read more... about Do US citizens living abroad still have to file taxes in the US?